 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities.
 Preclinical studies and clinical studies for our drug candidates and additional research and development activities to discover and develop new drug candidates will require substantial funds to complete.
-As of December 31, 2022, we had capital resources consisting of cash, cash equivalents, and marketable securities of \$94.8 million.
+As of December 31, 2023, we had capital resources consisting of cash, cash equivalents, and marketable securities of \$43.2 million.
 We believe that we will continue to expend substantial resources for the foreseeable future in connection with our programs, including the clinical development of UBX1325, and the development of any other drug candidates we may choose to pursue.
 These expenditures will include costs associated with conducting preclinical studies and clinical studies, obtaining regulatory approvals, and manufacturing and supply, as well as marketing and selling any products approved for sale.
 In addition, other unanticipated costs may arise.
 Because the outcome of any preclinical study or clinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our current drug candidates or any future drug candidates.

-In February 2022, we announced a restructuring to align resources to focus on our ongoing clinical programs and deliver on key development milestones.
-These actions to prioritize our ophthalmology programs and implement cost saving measures were designed to enable us to achieve multiple key clinical data readouts for UBX1325 as well as support the Tie2 and Tie2/VEGF bispecific program through advanced candidate nomination, with all other pipeline programs paused to focus resources on these advanced programs.
+In February 2022, and again on May 4, 2023, we announced restructuring efforts to align resources to focus on our ongoing clinical programs and deliver on key development milestones.
+These actions to prioritize our ophthalmology programs, optimize resource allocation, extend our runway, and implement cost saving measures were designed to enable us to achieve multiple key clinical data readouts for UBX1325.
+As part of the May 2023 restructuring actions, we reduced our headcount by a total of nine employees, or approximately 29%, effective as of May 31, 2023, with three employees who departed as of June 30, 2023.